 As the world looked for clean alternatives to fossil fuels, the energy contained in trees emerged as a power source for electric utilities and heating systems.
 However, biomass energy creates long-lasting impacts on the environment, and, at times, can be as harmful as fossil fuels.
 The biomass energy industry turns trees into wood pellets, which are then burned as a source of power.
 Much of the fast-growing demand for wood pellets comes from overseas, where European countries, including the United Kingdom, have heavily subsidized wood pellet burning for power generation.
 The wood pellet export industry has exploded in the South, a region known for its vast tracts of forestlands.

-Impact on Southern forests & climate
+How biomass energy affects Southern forests & climate

 Help us push back against the dangerous biomass energy industry.

 America’s forests also serve as carbon sinks that absorb 12 percent of the heat-trapping carbon dioxide emissions the U.S. pumps out each year.
 Burning trees to generate electricity releases this CO2 and, in fact, can produce more carbon emissions per megawatt hour than burning coal.
 A 2015 Spatial Informatics Group analysis commissioned by the Southern Environmental Law Center found that the net lifecycle emissions of heat trapping carbon dioxide from the burning of wood pellets from the southeast U.S. would be 3.4 times higher than continued use of coal over 100 years.
 Even when wood pellets are made from thinnings of pine plantations, burning those pellets increased CO2 emissions for over 40 years according to a recent analysis SELC commissioned.
 Drax, a massive UK power producer that has converted four of its coal-fired units to biomass, has emitted over 98 million metric tons of CO2 from its biomass plant over the last decade.